-In the T.V. special “It’s the Great Pumpkin, Charlie Brown”, Linus sagely muses, “There are three things I have learned to never discuss with people: religion, politics, and the Great Pumpkin".
-I think we could add sports team allegiances to that list.
+In the T.V. special “It’s the Great Pumpkin, Charlie Brown”, Linus sagely muses, “There are three things I have learned to never discuss with people: religion, politics, and the Great Pumpkin.”
+We could add sports team allegiances to that list.
 In my family, the Chicago Bears were the enemy and the Green Bay Packers our salvation.
-When my brother did the unthinkable and married a Minnesota Vikings fan, the question wasn’t of religion but which team the kids would be raised to cheer on?
-As it turns out, they have two boys, one a Packers fan, one for the Vikings--a house divided.
+When my brother did the unthinkable and married a Minnesota Vikings fan, the question wasn’t of religion but of which team the kids would be raised to cheer on.
+As it turns out, they have two boys, one a Packers fan, one for the Vikings–a house divided.

-With Thanksgiving approaching, the topics of sports and politics will bring heated discussions and tension to many a turkey dinner.
+With Thanksgiving approaching, sports and politics will bring heated discussions and tension to many a turkey dinner.
 I’m bracing myself for Dad gloating about being a Cubs fan.
 But just as every family’s Thanksgiving dinner is a little different than their neighbors, such is how sports fans show their support.
-Some think it best to paint their bodies and stand half naked in a stadium, daring Mother Nature to inflict frost bite.
+Some think it best to paint their bodies and stand half-naked in a stadium, daring Mother Nature to inflict frostbite.
 Others use their home as their canvas- a house near my neighborhood has a front porch painted green and gold for the Packers.
 I suggest celebrating your chosen team in a less extreme fashion that positively affects resale value.
 Have you considered plants?
 Shrubs and perennials that mimic team colors are an environmentally friendly way to wave your fan flag.